 Official guidance from the Maryland State Department of Education.
 This site offers the guidelines created to assist local school systems and schools in developing new plans and in reviewing and updating existing plans.
 The planning process includes identifying and analyzing hazards in the school and community and taking measures to mitigate those hazards.

 The Standard Response Protocol developed by the “I Love U Guys” Foundation is action-based, flexible, and easy to learn.
-It rationally organizes tactics for responding to threats to student safety.
+The 2021 update to the SRP includes organized tactics for responding to threats to student safety, with the goal being that everyone is on the same page as to how to respond.
 Its development is ever-evolving, created with extensive collaboration between experts such as first responders, school districts, and families.
 Its tactics are data-driven, researched, and based on experience and best practices.

 One of the best ways to increase a person’s likelihood of survival when severely injured during active assailant incident is to quickly stop severe bleeding.
 Coworkers can provide initial life-saving measures.
 The Stop the Bleed® site provides resources on how to organize an in-person training, life-saving strategies and posters, instructional videos, and aid kits to place in common areas.